rickdotnet/base/README.md

 # RickDotNet.Base

-A quiet spot for stuff that does things.
+A quiet spot for things that do stuff.
 Ready to copy, paste, and slap into your codebase.

 ![Ain't Much](/honest.gif)